nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/01_QueryProcessing.md

 ### 2.3 Rewriter

-Got it!
-Here’s the revised **Rewriter section** with your requested clarifications:

----

 ## PostgreSQL Query Rewriter

 The **Rewriter** component in PostgreSQL is part of the **Query Rewriting System**.
 Its main responsibility is to **transform queries that reference virtual objects (views) or rules** into queries that operate on the underlying physical tables, applying all predefined rules from the catalog.